Bicameralism: Rationale for bicameralism and criticism

 Federal states have often adopted it as an awkward compromise between existing power held equally by each state or territory and a more democratic proportional legislature.
 For states considering a different constitutional arrangement that may shift power to new groupings, bicameralism could be demanded by currently hegemonic groups who would otherwise prevent any structural shift (e.g. military dictatorships, aristocracies).

 The growing awareness of the complexity of the notion of representation and the multi-functional nature of modern legislatures may be affording incipient new rationales for second chambers, though these do generally remain contested institutions in ways that first chambers are not.
 An example of political controversy regarding a second chamber has been the debate over the powers of the Senate of Canada or the election of the Senate of France.
 Bicameral legislatures as a result have been trending down for some time with unicameral, proportional legislatures seen as more democratic and effective.

 The relationship between the two chambers varies: in some cases, they have equal power, while in others, one chamber (the directly elected lower house with proportional representation) is clearly superior in its powers.
 The first tends to be the case in federal systems and those with presidential governments.
 The second tends to be the case in unitary states with parliamentary systems.
-There are two streams of thought: critics believe bicameralism makes meaningful political reforms more difficult to achieve and increases the risk of gridlock—particularly in cases where both chambers have similar powers—while proponents argue the merits of the "checks and balances" provided by the bicameral model, which they believe help prevent ill-considered legislation.
+Two streams of thought exist: critics believe bicameralism makes meaningful political reforms more difficult to achieve and increases the risk of gridlock—particularly in cases where both chambers have similar powers—while proponents argue the merits of the "checks and balances" provided by the bicameral model, which they believe help prevent ill-considered legislation.